Next-Search/scratchpad/WhatNextWillUse.md

 - [Apache Lucene](https://lucene.apache.org/).
 - [Elasticsearch](https://www.elastic.co/).

+# Web Crawling
+While we'll be using sources such as Common Crawl to seed our index we also expect to do indexing of our own.
+For this purpose, [Apache Nutch](http://nutch.apache.org/) seems a wise choice.

 # Gamification
 We think [Discourse](https://www.discourse.org/) has created a robust gamification / authority system which is worth analyzing and adapting.